jdarais/cobble/docs/cobble/docs/project-def.md

 ## Actions

 Actions can be defined using a table or function.
-See details on the different ways to define an action below.
+See details below for the different ways to define an action.

 ### Arg-list Actions